kvantou/Ramenie/README.md

 @raphaelayo(Figma) - author of design and style.

-Other imahes were generated with Microsoft 365 image generator and AI Comic Factory
+Other images were generated with Microsoft 365 image generator and AI Comic Factory